luispedro/waldo/docs/database.rst

 Local Database Structure
 ========================

-For every data source (LOCATE, Uniprot, MGI, eSLDB, etc), there were decisions made regarding what data to extract and store locally and what information was left in the downloaded files (datasources), possibly for future use.
+For every data source (LOCATE, Uniprot, MGI, etc), there were decisions made regarding what data to extract and store locally and what information was left in the downloaded files (datasources), possibly for future use.
 This is an explanation of the rationale.

 eSLDB
 -----

-The eSLDB datasources consisted of tab-delimited entries, where each entry was a single line in the file.
-This is probably not how eSLDB stores the information in their relational database, as each line is not necessarily a unique eSLDB entry; on frequent occasion, the eSLDB entry identifier appears in multiple lines with slightly different values in the other columns.

-The following is a list of the tab-delimited fields in the datasources:
--unique eSLDB identifier
--Ensembl peptide ID
--Experimental annotation (subcellular location) -Uniprot annotation (subcelluluar location) -Similarity annotation (subcellular location)
--Uniprot entry identifier
--Uniprot entry homolog
--E-value
--Prediction annotation (subcellular location)
--Amino acid sequence
--Common name

-Of these fields, we chose to capture all but the common name and amino acid sequence, as this project focuses exclusively on determining subcellular location.
+eSLDB was used at an earlier stage, but found to contain too much overlap with uniprot + prediction.
+We are trying to replicate all of this and, therefore, eSLDB brought us little extra information.

 LOCATE
 ------

-Relative to eSLDB, LOCATE contains significantly more information in its datasources.
+LOCATE contains significant information in its datasources.
 Here is a brief list of the information available:

 -Protein (organism, name, function, sequence, location)